 almonds, beans, beef, chicken, chickpeas, cottage cheese, eggs, fish, Greek yogurt, green peas, hemp seeds, lentils, and tofu.

-Specialists mention that older adults should achieve an intake of at least 1.2 to 2.0 grams of protein per kilogram of body weight every day.
+Specialists recommend that older adults consume at least 1.2 to 2.0 grams of protein per kilogram of body weight daily.

 Fiber